rstudio/bslib/tests/testthat/_snaps/layout.md

          xl:    1    2    3   NA
        huge:    1    2    3 auto

-# breakpoints_columns() throws if NAs are mixed with other column values
+# breakpoints() throws if NAs are mixed with other column values

     Cannot mix widths and `NA` values.
 All column widths must be specified, or choose auto widths using a single `NA` value.